ipython/ipython/docs/source/interactive/reference.rst

 For information on IPython's matplotlib_ integration (and the ``matplotlib`` mode) see :ref:`this section <matplotlib_support>`.

-For developers that want to use IPython's GUI event loop integration in the form of a library, these capabilities are exposed in library form in the :mod:`IPython.lib.inputhook` and :mod:`IPython.lib.guisupport` modules.
-Interested developers should see the module docstrings for more information, but there are a few points that should be mentioned here.

-First, the ``PyOSInputHook`` approach only works in command line settings where readline is activated.
-The integration with various eventloops is handled somewhat differently (and more simply) when using the standalone kernel, as in the qtconsole and notebook.
+For developers that want to integrate additional event loops with IPython, see :doc:`/config/eventloops`.

-Second, when using the ``PyOSInputHook`` approach, a GUI application should *not* start its event loop.
-Instead all of this is handled by the ``PyOSInputHook``.
+When running inside IPython with an integrated event loop, a GUI application should *not* start its own event loop.
 This means that applications that are meant to be used both in IPython and as standalone apps need to have special code to detects how the application is being run.
 We highly recommend using IPython's support for this.
-Since the details vary slightly between toolkits, we point you to the various examples in our source directory :file:`examples/Embedding` that demonstrate these capabilities.
+Since the details vary slightly between toolkits, we point you to the various examples in our source directory :file:`examples/IPython Kernel/gui/` that demonstrate these capabilities.

-Third, unlike previous versions of IPython, we no longer "hijack" (replace them with no-ops) the event loops.
-This is done to allow applications that actually need to run the real event loops to do so.
-This is often needed to process pending events at critical points.

-Finally, we also have a number of examples in our source directory :file:`examples/Embedding` that demonstrate these capabilities.

 PyQt and PySide
 ---------------